Template-based LLM Scorers

 Optimizing Instructions with Human Feedback

 LLMs have biases and errors.
 Relying on biased evaluation will lead to incorrect decision making.
-Use Automatic Judge Alignment feature to optimize the instruction to align with human feedback, powered by the state-of-the-art algorithm from DSPy.
+Use Automatic Judge Alignment to optimize instructions using human feedback, powered by the state-of-the-art SIMBA algorithm from DSPy.
+For rapid iteration during development, the experimental MemAlign optimizer achieves competitive quality with up to 100× faster and 10× cheaper alignment using just a handful of examples.